Gluten-free, Gluten-free Diet

 Gluten triggers the release of zonulin in the small intestines, which is a protein that promotes increased intestinal permeability—also known as leaky gut.[1]
 Leaky gut feeds into a vicious cycle of digestive problems, driving intestinal inflammation, an inability to absorb nutrients, and any number of symptoms such as gas, bloating, or diarrhea.

 Some doctors, nurses, and even dietitians will say that a gluten-free diet is a fad.
 They will argue that gluten-containing foods provide important nutrients, such as B vitamins and fiber.
 The reality is that most gluten-containing foods are made with white flour that has been stripped of its nutrition and enriched with a handful of vitamins.
 A gluten-free diet based on wholesome foods can easily provide as much or more nutrition than a diet containing gluten.
-In my experience, the benefits of eliminating gluten from the diet far outweigh any supposed risks.
-In fact, I have been recommending that many of my patients remove gluten from their diets for almost 30 years, and I consistently see their symptoms improve.
+In my 30-year experience, the benefits of eliminating gluten from the diet far outweigh any supposed risks.
+In fact, I recommend many of us should remove gluten from our diets.
+I consistently saw symptoms improve.

 Because gluten can have so many adverse effects on digestive health—potentially creating inflammation, leaky gut, or malabsorption—it is especially important for anyone with digestive symptoms to remove gluten from the diet.
 Patients with heartburn, bloating, diarrhea, constipation, irritable bowel syndrome, or inflammatory bowel diseases might all benefit by taking the simple step of transitioning to a gluten-free diet.